WojciechT95/Video-Game-Sales-Analysis/README.md

  ## Project Overview

 The project presents an analysis of Video Games Sales for 2020 year.
+The data contains more than 64,000 games, including games from 1990 to mid-2020.
+The analysis examined how features such as the game's release date, platform type and genre affect total sales.

 ## Technologies Used